 I know I’m getting older not because of the gray hairs that sprinkle across my hairline.
 I know I’m getting older not because of the recently created, closed Facebook group for my 20th high school reunion.
-I know I’m getting older not because the goddaughter whose diaper I used to change is now a college … More I don’t waste food, water, money, time and talent
+I know I’m getting older not because the goddaughter whose diapers I used to change is now a college … More I don’t waste food, water, money, time and talent

 Too bad I don’t have Amazon Prime Video.
 If I did, I’d watch Z: The Beginning of Everything when the series airs Friday, January 27, 2017.
 The trailer has been airing on TV, but I paid it no mind.
 I don’t subscribe to the streaming service, but Wednesday, through my membership with the New York … More Sherring’s Goodwatch: Z: The Beginning of Everything

 Pesto sauce.
 I made my own pesto sauce today.
-To some, this might not seem like a big deal, but for someone who’s had pesto sauce once, maybe twice, maybe thrice in her life, this is very much a big deal.
-Also making it a big deal is that up until recently, I consumed my … More Penne for Your Thoughts
+To some, this might not seem like a big deal, but for someone who’s had pesto sauce once, twice, maybe thrice in her life, this is very much a big deal.
+Also making it a big deal is that up until recently, I consumed my pasta … More Penne for Your Thoughts

 via Daily Prompt: Invitation Last July, I took a girls’ trip to New Orleans to attend Essence Music Festival.
 The trip was months in the making.
 Well, years actually.
 I’d been wanting to attend Essence Music Festival for over ten years.
 Year after year and month after month as an Essence magazine subscriber I’d be … More Not Without Me!